-You can never go wrong running a background check on your date, or otherwise checking criminal records.
+You can never go wrong running a background check on your date, or otherwise checking criminal records or running vital records search.
 It’s challenging to do when you only have a first name and a vague idea of where the person is from, so definitely make the initial meetings platonic (hands-off) until you know more about the person.

 Find out what you can about your date – where they live, who they’re friends with, what they drive, and use whatever search engines you can to determine if they’re a sex offender or have a long arrest record.
 Some people with bad intentions are just looking for their next victim.

 Don’t allow yourself to be pressured into a date if you have an uneasy feeling about it, or about the person you’re chatting with online.
 Research shows that one-third of people using online dating have never gone on a date with someone they met online.
 And as many as 30 percent of people using Tinder are married or already in a relationship, so take it slow and try to determine if the person you’re interested in is worth your time and effort.